sunilnaidu22/Stock-Market-Prediction-For-Swing-Trading-Using-LSTM/README.md

-# Stock Market Prediction using LSTM
+# Stock Market Prediction for Swing trading And Important Level for Day Trading

 ## Overview
 This project leverages **Long Short-Term Memory (LSTM)**, a type of Recurrent Neural Network (RNN), to predict stock prices.
 It's tailored for **swing traders and day traders**, utilizing historical price data to predict the next day’s stock price movement.
 Additionally, the **Put-Call Ratio (PCR)** is calculated from NSE option chain data to enhance market trend predictions.